VAFA141 Introduction to Sculpture

 - apply line, plane, shape, mass, volume, texture, and space in the creation of sculptural form;

-- demonstrate an understanding of the technical skills and knowledge necessary to be able to translate a concept into a 3-dimensional form;
+- demonstrate an understanding of the technical skills and knowledge necessary to be able to translate a concept into a three-dimensional form [Arts/Humanities];

 - communicate ideas effectively using the vocabulary of sculpture;

 - recognize the rich historical accomplishments in sculpture;

 - demonstrate an understanding of the skills needed to attain a quality finish; and

 - analyze projects through critiques, oral presentations, and discussions.

 Planned Sequence of Topics and/or Learning Activities

 - emphasis on model making to reveal concepts

 - work in traditional sculptural media and potential media are

 - Introduction to technical processes in these media